rslarson2019/RPG_Game/README.md

 # Future Work

-- I need to create the enemies and calculate their damages
+- I need to create the enemy class and calculate their damages
 - I need to create the shop
 - I need to finish working on the game loop to help it function better